-Washington University creates CAP/CLIA lab for NGS testing.
-The Genetics and Molecular Pathology departments collaborate to develop Clinical Genomics Workspace (CGW), groundbreaking software for clinical genomics.
+Washington University creates a CAP/CLIA lab for NGS testing.
+The Genetics and Molecular Pathology departments collaborate to develop Clinical Genomics Workspace (CGW), a groundbreaking software platform for clinical genomics.

-After two releases of CGW that offer multi-tenant and exome sequencing support, PierianDx closes Series A funding (14.2 million).
+We secure Series A funding after two releases of CGW that offer multi-tenant and exome sequencing support.

-Today, PierianDx has 40+ customers supported by nearly 70 medical, scientific, and technical experts.
+We reach 40+ customers supported by 70+ medical, scientific, and technical experts.